socallinuxexpo/scale-network/openwrt/docs/MASSFLASH.md

 ## Known issues

 - DHCP client requests are duplicated on AP startup.
-Its not uncommon to see this in the logs but there is no issue with this happening.
+You may see this in the logs, but there is no issue with this happening.
   In the future it might be a good idea to investigate to see why the interfaces are yoyo'ing at boot and sending multiple requests.
-- `massflash` assumes its being called by kea script plugin.
+- `massflash` assumes it's being called by kea script plugin.
 The following arg is passed to the `massflash` script and environment variables are assumed to be present:

 ```